JishnuS420/CSP-tri1/_pages/04-vocab.md

 Output: Based on the user's output the code will give something to the user

-Procedural Abstraction: Grouping a sequence of commands so it can be used repeatedly
+Procedural Abstraction: Grouping a sequence of commands so it can be used repeatedly, Organizing into categories

 HTML Fragment: